 63. What are the mechanisms of action in CO poisoning?

 CO produces tissue hypoxia by competing with oxygen for binding sites on the oxygen-carrying hemeproteins (hemoglobin, myoglobin, etc.).
-Carbon monoxide displaces oxygen atoms.
-Hemoglobin is full of carbon monoxide and is unable to deliver oxygen to the cells.
+Carbon monoxide displaces oxygen atoms, while hemoglobin is full of carbon monoxide and cannot deliver oxygen to the cells.

 64. What molecule does CO compete with oxygen for binding?